-You should not drive until you feel confident that you could perform an emergency stop without discomfort - probably at least 2 weeks after your operation.
+You should not drive until you feel confident that you could perform an emergency stop without discomfort - probably at least one to two weeks after your operation.
 It is your responsibility to check with your insurance company regarding your insurance cover following an operation.

-Work
+❖ Work